Faculty Mentoring and Development Program

 - Can the committee change over time?

 Yes.
 If the Faculty member's focus changes, it may be appropriate to change the committee membership.
+To help with any changes needed, the mentoring program can communicate with the mentors involved in the change.

 - Who decides how often the committee meets?